George Washington University

-The George Washington University (GW or GWU) is a private federally-chartered research university in Washington, D.C., United States.
-Originally named Columbian College, it was chartered in 1821 by the United States Congress and is the first university founded under Washington, D.C.'s jurisdiction.
-It is one of the nation's six federally chartered universities.
+The George Washington University (GW or GWU) is a private federally chartered research university in Washington, D.C., United States.
+Chartered in 1821 by the United States Congress as the Columbian College, it is the first university founded under Washington, D.C.'s jurisdiction and one of six federally chartered universities in the United States.

 GW is classified among "R1: Doctoral Universities – Very High Research Activity".
 It is a member of the Association of American Universities.
 The university offers degree programs in seventy-one disciplines, enrolling around 11,500 undergraduate and 15,000 graduate students.
 The school's athletic teams, the George Washington Revolutionaries, play in the NCAA Division I Atlantic 10 Conference.
 GW also annually hosts numerous political events, including the World Bank and International Monetary Fund's Annual Meetings.

-Several notable individuals have served as trustees, including two presidents, John Quincy Adams and Ulysses S. Grant, and Alexander Graham Bell.
+Several notable individuals have served as trustees, including two presidents, John Quincy Adams and Ulysses S. Grant, as well as Alexander Graham Bell.
 GW has over 1,100 active alumni in the U.S. Foreign Service and is one of the largest feeder schools for the diplomatic corps.
 In the 2023–2024 academic year, GW had $227 million in externally funded research.